 What will you find on this site?

-But what I’m generally not going to do here is write about video games as such.
-There are lots of smart people writing about video games–both individual games and games as a medium.
+What I’m generally not going to do here is write about games as such.
+There are lots of smart people writing about games–both individual games and games as a medium.
 (I’ve listed a few of my favorite websites over there on the right.)
-Instead, I want to write about the literature of video games; in other words, short stories and graphic novels whose characters play games, plays about neighborhoods transformed into first-person shooters, television series and movies that use video games to create a sense of historical reality, augmented reality performances that mix theatrical performance and games, poetry that uses Pac-Man and Link as metaphors, fan fiction and cosplay that transform big-budget AAA fantasy into something personal and intimate, memoirs about Friday-night game sessions with friends.
+Instead, I want to write about the literature of games, what I like to call “playful literature”: short stories and graphic novels whose characters play games, plays about neighborhoods transformed into first-person shooters, television series and movies that use games to create a sense of historical reality, augmented reality performances that mix theatrical performance and games, poetry that uses Pac-Man and Link as metaphors, fan fiction and cosplay that transform big-budget AAA fantasies into something personal and intimate, memoirs about Friday-night game sessions with friends.

 Who am I?